abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab2.md

 6. We assume you are familiar with the layout of Power BI Service.
 If you have any questions, please do not hesitate to ask the instructor.

     Currently, you are in the **My Workspace**.
-To work with Fabric items, you will need a trial license and a workspace that has Fabric license assigned.
+To work with Fabric items, you will need a trial license and a workspace that has a Fabric license assigned.
 Let's set this up.

 7. On the top right corner of the screen, select the **user** **icon**.